|

 | After a time, increase the length of the gap in-between each word. |

-in-between the words, start repeating the words of each mantra according to
+in-between the words, we start repeating the words of each mantra according to

 their syllables.
-For example, if you were repeating Govinda Ananda
+For example, if we were repeating Govinda Ananda

 | Go-vin-da